This document describes what Entire Output Management can do and how it works. It covers the following topics:

 You can use the same Adabas file for both the definition-data file and the active-data file (however, the logical file specifications for both 206 and 91 are necessary).

-Entire Output Management can copy print data from their original source (for example, JES spool) into a container file or into the active-data file, as described below.
+Entire Output Management can copy report contents from their original location (for example, JES spool) into a container file or into the Entire Output Management active-data file, or both.

-Entire Output Management copies report sources into a container file under any of the following circumstances:
+Entire Output Management copies report sources into a container file under one of the following circumstances:

-If Entire Output Management on UNIX is used.
+If Entire Output Management on UNIX, the Open Print Option, or the Output Management GUI Client is used.

-If the print data come from CA Spool, Natural Advanced
+If the report is from CA Spool, Natural Advanced Facilities, SAP, or

 NOMVPRNT with the parameter

-In BS2000, if the option Copy files is set to "Y" in the Monitor Defaults and at least one destination is defined (see Container Files).
+In BS2000/OSD, if the option Copy files is set to "Y" in the Monitor Defaults and at least one destination is defined, as described under Defining Container Files.

 In JES2, JES3 and POWER, if a spool file is processed with a